 Step 11: In Transaction we20 Create Partner Profile.

 Create Partner Profile in transaction we20 with the same name of the Logical System we had registered in Step 1.

 Step 13: Configure Inbound Parameters of Partner Profile using Transaction we20.

 Configure Inbound Parameters with the Custom Message Type.
 Then assign the custom Z process code created in previous steps.

 Step 12: Using iDoc Test Transaction we19 Create Test iDoc.

-To test newly created custom iDoc type, use transaction we19 and select test using ‘Basic Type’.
+To test the newly created custom iDoc type, use transaction we19 and select test using ‘Basic Type’.

-Fill data to iDoc segment by double clicking on each segment and execute the iDoc using ‘Inbound Function Module’ option.
+Fill data to the iDoc segment by double-clicking on each segment and executing the iDoc using ‘Inbound Function Module’ option.

 Please leave a comment if you have any questions about Custom iDoc Creation steps.